Early Days

 Both of my folks worked in the aerospace industry.
 We were living in Southern California.
 Most of the kids were the offspring of traveling farm workers.
 They spoke either Japanese or Spanish, so I grew up speaking English, Spanish, and Japanese interchangeably.
 (One of my "playgrounds" was Corriganville)

 In 1954, my family moved from Hawthorne to the high desert of Palmdale.
-It was a small city of about five thousand people, where jets were being built and tested for the military.
+It was a small city of about five thousand people where jets were being built and tested for the military.
 My dad worked at companies like Northrop, North American and Convair aircraft companies.
-For a while, he was a Test Pilot/RO for F-89s built by Northrop at the Palmdale facility.
+He was a Test Pilot/RO for F-89s built by Northrop at the Palmdale facility for a while.
 Have you ever seen the movie, "The Right Stuff"?
 My family was an integral part of that history.
 Growing up in Palmdale, Northrop and North American (two of the major aircraft manufacturing facilities) were losing several test pilots per month.
 Attending funerals was a hard lesson while growing up, but a much-needed lesson learned.

-In 1955, we moved to the East Coast: Stratford, Ct.
-I had the opportunity to learn how different the population differs from East to West Coast.
+In 1955, we moved to the East Coast: New England.
+I had the opportunity to learn how different the population is from the East to the West Coast.
 Driving across the country (with four kids raised in the High Desert) to a large Metropolitan area was a series of lessons learned for all of us.
 We visited almost every National Park and monument along the way.
-It helped broaden my knowledge of the US and all of its' grandeur.
+It helped broaden my knowledge of the US and its grandeur.

 A year later, by way of New Jersey, we found ourselves in Fort Wayne, Indiana.
 My father was working for a very eccentric guy named Philo Farnsworth, who was the inventor of television as we know it today.
 As Director of Quality Control, he was charged with writing training manuals.
 When he had completed a chapter, he would it home and have me read it for clarity, a heavy task for a fifteen-year-old.
 He would ask company employees, "If my kid can understand it, why can't you?"
 That summer, the whole family (minus me) went to Washington DC for the summer.
 I spent the summer working on a farm near Churubusco, Indiana with family and friends.
 Farms, barns, harvesting wheat, and girls were all things to explore and learn, individually and together.

 In 1957, I joined the Navy, and my family moved to Northern California by way of Martin-Denver.
 Pop finished his Doctorate in QA Engineering.
 He would work weekdays in aerospace and racing cars on weekends.
 About thirty years ago, he decided to retire from aerospace, and my parents opened the first of two dog-breeding kennels.
-(Irish, English, and Gordon Setters; German Short Hair Pointers, and English Cockers!)
-Between sports car racing, acting in several TV shows and movies, and showing pure-bred dogs, he led a very full life.
+(Irish, English, Gordon Setters; German Short Hair Pointers, and English Cockers!)
+He led a full life between sports car racing, acting in several TV shows and movies, and showing purebred dogs.

 My dad had a wonderful sense of humor, developing what we used to call 'Pop Humor'.
 He would tell you the facts of life in short, sweet, and to the point:

 My Mother also worked in aerospace and obtained a Doctorate in Mathematics.
-These days, she still runs a kennel that she and my father started.
+These days, she still runs a kennel, which she and my father started.
 (Interestingly enough, they bought the land from the Packard family of "HP/Varian" fame!)

 While I was growing up, my parents were both involved in the aircraft and aerospace industries.
-My family moved, quite literally, all over the world, on a regular basis.
+My family moved, quite literally, all over the world, regularly.
 Moving taught me special skills that would help me in later years.

 Siblings

-• P.(four years younger) graduated from California Maritime Academy and worked as an officer aboard ships.
+- P.(four years younger) graduated from California Maritime Academy and worked as an officer aboard ships.
 He then went into private industry and designed ships.
-Recently, he has been working as a Port Manager in several ports worldwide.
+Recently, he has worked as a Port Manager in several ports worldwide and as an Expert Witness in insurance claims involving ships, boats, and marine facilities.
+He passed in January 2024.

-• V. (six years younger) trained as a midwife and was designing printed circuit boards when she was in her twenties -- she is now retired and living in Portugal.
+- V. (six years younger) trained as a midwife and designed printed circuit boards when she was in her twenties.
+She is now retired and living in Portugal.

 First Bondage Experiences

 Robin grew up playing Cowboys and Indians, cops and robbers like most kids of the day.
 It seems that everywhere he lived, there were forts to be built and flags to be captured.
-Fascination with "capturing an enemy and interrogating it" was an integral thread to many of these games.
+Fascination with "capturing an enemy agent and interrogating it" was integral to many of these games.

 See also Movie locations